The connection between sleep and mental health is a close one.

 Improving your sleep hygiene can help you maintain good mental health.

-A good sleep hygiene involves sleeping rituals that improve sleep quality.
+Good sleep hygiene involves sleeping rituals that improve sleep quality.
 This may vary from person to person, but a general one can consist of not using devices at least an hour before bed, drinking chamomile tea to soothe the nerves, reading a book, listening to calming music, doing meditation, doing breathing exercises, and maintaining a gratitude journal.

 All of this is recommended for better and more restful sleep.